Human overpopulation is an issue in it’s own right.

 What Is Human Overpopulation?

-– … the ecological footprint of a human population in a specific geographical location exceeding the carrying capacity of that location
+– … the ecological footprint of a human population (which takes into account resource production, resource consumption and the ability to deal with waste generated from production and consumption) in a specific geographical location exceeding the carrying capacity of that location

-– [it usually involves the] rapid depletion of non-renewable resources or … degradation of the capacity of the environment [in the long term]
+– [the] rapid depletion of non-renewable resources or … degradation of the capacity of the environment [in the long term].

-So, it relates specifically to how a geographical area can provide adequate resources in the short and long term for the population that inhabits it.
+So, it relates specifically to how a geographical area can provide adequate resources (including natural resources from the environment) in the short and long term for the population that inhabits it.